ArazShilabin/movie-recommender-system/README.md

 ## Algorithms :hugs:

-- **Item-Based**: here we use item-based collaborative filtering (CF) and KNN, to predict the score the user will give to a movie depending on how he has rated other movies with similar genres.

- - **User-Based**: in this method, the program starts imputing the missing values using knn-imputer then tries finding users with similar movie tastes (users who have rated movies similarly to our user) using KNN.
-In the end, predicts the new movie depending on how the other similar users have predicted the same movie.
+- **User-Based**: In this method, the program tries finding users with similar movie tastes (users who have rated movies similarly to our user) using KNN.
+Consequently, predicts the new movie depending on how the other similar users have predicted the same movie.

+- **Item-Based**: In this method, the program tries finding movies with similar user scores (movies which have been rated by users similar to our movie) using KNN.
+Consequently, predicts the new rating depending on how the other similar movies have been rated by other users.

+- **Content-Based**: here we use KNN to predict the score the user will give to a movie depending on how he has rated other movies with similar genres (a user might have a big liking to a specific genre which is considered the content of the movies).

 ### Contributers: